 Go sandboarding at the Lancelin Sand Dunes

 Western Australia doesn’t have snow – but it has sand!
-Strap on a sandboard, similar to a snowboard with loops to hold your feet in place, and try your hand at sandboarding down the Lancelin Sand Dunes.
+So strap on a sandboard, similar to a snowboard with loops to hold your feet in place, and try your hand at sandboarding down the Lancelin Sand Dunes.

 The area is extremely popular for 4×4 driving and photographers wanting to photos on a lunar-like landscape.
 From the top of the highest dunes, you’ll be able to see the ocean, a glimpse of the town, and the surrounding bushland.